oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ## Overview

-The Identity Chaining flow outlined below describes how these specifications are used to address the use cases identified.
-The appendix include two additional examples that describe how this flow is used when the resource server acts as the client an another that describes what happens when the authorization server acts as the client.
+The Identity Chaining flow outlined below describes how this specification is used to address the use cases identified.
+The appendix includes two additional examples that describe how this flow is used.
+In one example, the resource server acts as the client and in the other, the authorization server acts as the client.

 ~~~~
 ┌─────────────┐                                    ┌─────────────┐  ┌─────────┐